nicoenea/nicoenea.github.io/README.md

-# Nicolas Enea Portfolio Website (Next.js Version)
+# Nicolas Enea Portfolio Website

-This is a modern rebuild of the original portfolio website using Next.js, TypeScript, and Tailwind CSS.
-The project maintains the same design, animations, and functionality as the original portfolio but with a modern tech stack.
+This is a portfolio website using Next.js, TypeScript, and Tailwind CSS.

 ## Technologies Used